 When teaching students about emotional communication, with either a value based or skill based approach, it's important that adults are able to model emotional communication authentically.
 The CLASS can help by focusing teachers on the subtle and powerful tone of their interactions.

-While there are many strategies you can use in your classroom to incorporate social and emotional learning, I-messages, student-centered discussion, and student-led discussion are three staples of SEL.
+While there are many strategies you can use in your classroom to incorporate social-emotional learning, I-messages, student-centered discussion, and student-led discussion are three staples of SEL.
 These strategies are supported by CLASS dimensions such as Positive Climate and Instructional Learning Formats.
 They help students learn how to express their feelings, take the lead in their own learning, and show them how to communicate with each other individually and in groups.

 I-Messages are a staple of just about any SEL program, whether value based or skill based.
 In an I-Message we use this simple formula to express our feelings in a way that avoids accusation: